egarris/web-dev-2022/README.md

 Looking to hone your skills as a web developer, become a stronger software engineer and implement modern industry practices?

-We are a group of software engineers passionate about education!
-This repository contains source code for our live workshop held during December 2021.
+We are a group of software engineers and teaching fellows [@Fullstack Academy](https://www.fullstackacademy.com/) passionate about education!
+This repository contains source code, assets and videos for our live workshops held on December 2021.
 Our lineup consists of

 - [React Hooks](https://github.com/iseykim/react-hooks)
 - [Portfolio Building with Gatsby.js](https://github.com/AmberAbreu/codyportfolio-boilerplate)